Process-Based Theories of Motivation - Explained

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Process-based theories use the mental processes of employees as the key to understanding employee motivation.
 Unlike needs-based theory, it sees motivation as a rational process.

-Some of the most common process-based theories are as follows:
+The most common process-based theories are as follows:

 - Goal-Setting Theory - Goal-Setting theory states that certain types of goals (mainly SMART goals) motivate individuals.
 Leaders are able to motivate individuals by employing goal setting and allowing individuals to participate.